Skin Problems in Cats: Owner’s Guide

 7. Rarer Skin Conditions

-The points above cover the most common causes of skin issues in cats.
+The points above cover the most common causes of skin issues in pets.
 However, some other skin disorders don’t occur as frequently, but we should be aware of because they have the potential to be serious for our cats.

 Cats, as with all mammals, can get cancer of the skin.
 There are a range of different types, and although some present as a typical lump or growth, some may not look like a tumor at all.
 Wounds that don’t seem to be healing normally or discoloration of the skin can also be warning signs.
 If you notice anything that concerns you, it is better to get it checked by the vet straight away.
-If it turns out to be just a skin tag, all the better; if it is, in fact, something more serious, then the sooner it is addressed, the better the outcome for your cat.
+If it turns out to be just a skin tag, all the better; if it is, in fact, something more serious, then the sooner it is addressed, the better the outcome for your pet.

 Another class of disorders that can affect the skin are autoimmune conditions.
 These occur when the body’s immune system malfunctions and ends up attacking the body’s own tissues.
 Typically you might see a wound or ulcer on the skin that does not want to dry up, or lesions on the line between the skin and the soft tissues around the mouth, nose, and eyes.
 If you notice these symptoms, it’s best to speak to your vet so they can be monitored and investigated.